rm-hull/helpmate/doc/introduction.md

 # Introduction

-HelpMate is a Clojure library for templating/emitting SGML-like content.
+HelpMate is a Clojure/ClojureScript library for templating/emitting SGML-like content.
 It uses S-Expressions to represent elements, and maps to represent an element's attributes.
 HelpMate is a strained portmanteau of _Helpful HTML template_.

 All the current [HTML](https://developer.mozilla.org/en/docs/Web/HTML/Element) and [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG/Element) elements